 Getting to the Heart of a Healthy Diet: Alcohol

-- Consult your physician to discuss its benefits and risks given your family history.
-Certain people should not consume any alcohol, such as pregnant women, people with liver disease, or those who are on certain medications.
+- Talk to your doctor about its benefits and your risks.
+Some people should not drink alcohol, such as pregnant women, people with liver disease, or those who are on certain medicines.

-- Moderate intake is considered to be 1 drink per day if you are a woman and 1 to 2 drinks per day if you are a man.
+- Limit alcohol to 1 drink per day if you are a woman and 1 to 2 drinks per day if you are a man.

 - 12 ounces of beer

 - 4 ounces of wine

 People who choose not to drink are not missing out.
 In fact, you should think about other choices before picking up the bottle.
 You can get some of these benefits from fruits and vegetables.
 Regular exercise also raises HDL levels.